======================================================================

 not been manufactured or sold in Japan by that time, no

-as no such software design tools existed at that time.
+software design tools existed at the time.

-The codename for the project was 'GameCom', but Masayuki Uemura's wife
+The codename for the project was GameCom, but Masayuki Uemura's wife

-proposed the name 'Famicom', arguing that "In Japan, 'pasokon' is used
+proposed the name Famicom, arguing that "In Japan, 'pasokon' is used

 to mean a personal computer, but it is neither a home nor personal

 computer.
-Perhaps we could say it is a family computer".
+Perhaps we could say it is a family computer."
 Meanwhile,

-theme after seeing a hoarding for DX Antenna (a Japanese antenna
+scheme after seeing a hoarding for DX Antenna (a Japanese antenna

-manufacturer) which used those colors.
+manufacturer) that used those colors.

 Development